- Clarifying Tonics

 Aloe Vera Hydrosol is a beautiful, light, and healing hydrosol.

 Method of Application Use as a refreshing spritz as desired and during the hydration stages of your routine.
-May also be used on neck and body.
+It may also be used on the neck and body.
 This hydrosol may be used as a substitute for water in formulations.
-Can be used in conjunction with creams and lotions and in dry or wet clay recipes.
+It can be used with creams, lotions, and dry or wet clay recipes.